dsmola/gpt-cover-letter/README.md

 ## Feedback
 Feel free to contribute, commit, and share your tips.
-Drop me a message on [LinkedIn](https://www.linkedin.com/in/dmitry-smola/) and let's connect.
+Drop me a message on [LinkedIn](https://www.linkedin.com/in/dmitry-smola/) and let's connect, if you found this useful.